Dynamics of vertex-reinforced random walks: Introduction to the proofs

-Lemmas \ref{lem:evolent} and \ref{lem:hestimates} below will imply that, given any stable equilibrium $q\in\Nn(x)\cap\Ec_s$ as a reference point, $V_q(z(n))$ decreases in average when $z(n)$ is close enough to $x$.
-Therefore, martingale estimates will enable us to prove in Lemma \ref{lem:posprob} that, starting in the neighbourhood of $x$, $v(n)$ remains close to $x$ with large probability if $n$ is large, and converges to one of the strictly stable equilibria in this neighbourhood.
+Lemmas \ref{lem:evolent} and \ref{lem:hestimates} below will imply that, given any stable equilibrium $q\in\Nn(x)\cap\Ec_s$ as a reference point, $V_q(z(n))$ decreases in average when $z(n)$ is close enough to~$x$.
+Therefore, martingale estimates will enable us to prove in Lemma \ref{lem:posprob} that, starting in the neighborhood of $x$, $x(n)$ remains close to~$x$ with large probability if $n$ is large, and converges to one of the strictly stable equilibria in this neighborhood.

-For all $q=(q_i)_{i\in G}\in\Sc$ and $y\in\R^{V(G)}$, let
+For all $q=(q_i)_{i\in G}\in\Sc$ and $y\in\R^{G}$, let

 Let, for all $q\in\Sc$ and $r>0$,